 03.02 Division Directors

 Division directors should meet with their subordinate line managers on a regular basis (e.g., weekly) to discuss onsite activities, including significant findings, trends, and potentially generic issues.
 Their level of involvement should be proportional to the significance of the findings.
-They shall ensure that NRC manager is present at those onsite activity exit meetings where findings have resulted in an apparent significant finding.
+They shall ensure that an appropriate NRC manager is present at those onsite activity exit meetings where findings have resulted in an apparent or significant finding.

-The division director or deputy should make every effort to visit each site at least once every 2 years.
-The and division directors or deputies should consider making contact with individual licensee managers or unit managers as appropriate to the ongoing and/or apparent, security or regulatory impact issues at the site.
-During site visits, division directors and their deputies should focus their observations on ongoing and/or apparent safety and security issues.
+The Division of Operating Reactor Safety (DORS) division director or deputy should make every effort to visit each site at least once every 2 years.
+The DORS and Division of Radiological Safety and Security (DRSS) division directors or deputies should consider making contact with individual licensee managers or unit managers as appropriate to the ongoing and/or apparent, security or regulatory impact issues at the site.
+During site visits, DORS and DRSS division directors and their deputies should focus their observations on ongoing and/or apparent safety and security issues.
 Also, they should overtly solicit feedback from their licensee counterparts regarding implementation of the NRC regulatory programs at their facility.
 Division directors must evaluate the validity of the licensee's adverse comments and initiate appropriate action to correct the problem.
 Should regional administrators or their deputies receive feedback from licensees that warrants capturing to be used as part of ROP annual assessments, record the feedback on a “Site Visit Observation Form" (NRC Form 649).
 See section 05.03 below for further details.
-In addition, the director or deputy should hold a brief personal discussion with the resident inspector of each site periodically (i.e., about quarterly) to discuss ongoing and/or apparent safety, security or impact issues; this discussion may take place during a site visit, during an inspector’s visit to the regional office for other agency business, during a periodic inspection debrief, or .
+In addition, the DORS director or deputy should hold a brief personal discussion with the senior resident inspector (SRI) of each site periodically (i.e., about quarterly) to discuss ongoing and/or apparent safety, security or impact issues; this discussion may take place during a site visit, during an inspector’s visit to the regional office for other agency business, during a periodic inspection debrief, or virtually.

 Division directors shall ensure that the regional administrator is informed of all significant safety, security and any issues related to NRC employee performance, identified by or resulting from NRC onsite activities.